microsoftgraph/msgraph-sdk-powershell/src/Applications/Applications/docs/v1.0/Update-MgApplication.md

   - `[Name <String>]`: Name of the extension property.
 Not nullable.
 Supports $filter (eq).
   - `[TargetObjects <String[]>]`: Following values are supported.
 Not nullable.
 UserGroupAdministrativeUnitApplicationDeviceOrganization

 FEDERATEDIDENTITYCREDENTIALS <IMicrosoftGraphFederatedIdentityCredential[]>: Federated identities for applications.
-Supports $expand and $filter (eq when counting empty collections).
+Supports $expand and $filter (startsWith, and eq, ne when counting empty collections and only with advanced query parameters).
   - `[Id <String>]`:
   - `[Audiences <String[]>]`: The audience that can appear in the external token.
 This field is mandatory and should be set to api://AzureADTokenExchange for Azure AD.
 It says what Microsoft identity platform should accept in the aud claim in the incoming token.
 This value represents Azure AD in your external identity provider and has no fixed value across identity providers - you may need to create a new application registration in your identity provider to serve as the audience of this token.
 This field can only accept a single value and has a limit of 600 characters.
 Required.
   - `[Description <String>]`: The un-validated, user-provided description of the federated identity credential.
 It has a limit of 600 characters.
 Optional.